client9/misspell/README.md

 print what word it is trying to correct.
 Then [file a bug](https://github.com/client9/misspell/issues) describing the problem.
 Thanks!

-### Are there special rules for golang source files?

-Yes!
-If the file ends in `.go`, then misspell will only check spelling in comments.

-If you want to force a file to be checked as a golang source, use `-source=go` on the command line.
-Conversely, you can check a go lang source as if it were pure text by using `-source=text`

 ### Why is it making mistakes or missing items in golang files?

 The matching function is *case-sensitive*, so variable names that are